Emilie Reid

-Emily Reid is a British actress.
-She is known for her roles in the ITV series Belgravia (2020) and The Trouble with Maggie Cole (2020).
+Emilie Reid is an English actress and musician.
+On television, she is known for her roles in the ITV series Belgravia (2020) and The Trouble with Maggie Cole (2020), as well as the Channel 5 series The Deceived (2020).
+She began releasing music in 2026.

 Early life and education

 Reid attended Heathfield School, Ascot, finishing school in 2015.
 She went on to take a year-long course at the London Academy of Music and Dramatic Art (LAMDA).
-She graduated from the Juilliard School in 2024.
+She earned a scholarship to the Juilliard School, going on to graduate in 2024.

 Career

 In December 2016, Reid appeared in a production of In the Pink at the Courtyard Theatre in London.
 After making a guest appearance in an episode of Curfew, she landed her first major television roles in 2020, playing Sophia Trenchard and Roxana Dubiki in the period drama Belgravia and the comedy-drama The Trouble with Maggie Cole respectively, both on ITV, and starring in the lead role of Ophelia March in the Channel 5 mystery thriller The Deceived.